 - Coronado Island Tour with Snorkel: Visit one of the area’s most beautiful beaches on this boat tour in Loreto Bay

 - San Javier Mission Tour: A guided tour of the historical San Javier Mission and a walk around this village in the mountains

 - Sunset Horseback Ride: Immerse yourself in nature on this sunset horseback riding tour of the Loreto mountains or beaches

 Loreto is a Mexican town of about 21,000 people, located in the state of Baja California Sur in northwestern Mexico.
 About 315 miles north of — and worlds away from — the mega resorts and nightlife in Los Cabos and 221 miles north of the state capital in La Paz.

 Loreto, Mexico is one of only two towns in Baja California Sur (the other is Todos Santos) with the Pueblo Mágico, or Magical Town, title — a designation given by Mexico’s Secretariat of Tourism to communities offering exceptionally high historical, cultural, architectural, and gastronomic value.

 How to Get to Loreto, Baja California Sur

 To get to Loreto, fly into the Loreto International Airport (LTO).
 There are direct flights to Loreto from Los Angeles, San Francisco, Phoenix, Dallas, and Calgary, Canada.
 The Loreto airport is about a 10 minute drive from the town center.

-You do not absolutely need a car, but renting a car in Loreto, Mexico is the best way to explore the beautiful beaches, hiking trails, and nearby attractions.
-It’s also a good idea to rent a car if you’re staying in Loreto Bay in Nopoló, which is about a 15 minute drive outside of town.
+Renting a car in Loreto, Mexico is the best way to explore the beautiful beaches, hiking trails, and nearby attractions.
+It’s also a good idea to rent a car if you’re staying in the Loreto Bay residential community in Nopoló, which is about a 15-minute drive outside of town.